yann-ygn/vscode-spinasm/README.md

 #### Linux

-On Linux systems there's several ways to program the FTDI chips's EEPROM, i'm using the *ftdi_eeprom* package that's available on Debian/Ubuntu based distributions.
-Once it's installed you can use the [pre-build configuration and image](https://github.com/effectspcbs/vscode-spinasm/tree/master/assembly/FTDI) to program your chip using the following command :
+On Linux systems there are several ways to program the FTDI chips's EEPROM, i'm using the *ftdi_eeprom* package that's available on Debian/Ubuntu based distributions.
+Once it's installed simply power the board, connect it and you can use the [pre-built configuration file and image](https://github.com/effectspcbs/vscode-spinasm/tree/master/assembly/FTDI) to setup your device using the following command :

 `sudo ftdi_eeprom --device i:0x0403:0x6015 --flash-eeprom ft230x.conf`